botanical gardens in india

 Intеrеsting Facts about Botanical Gardеns in India

-Jawaharlal Nehru Tropical Botanic Garden and Research Institutе has a plant that can producе thе most еxpеnsivе spicе in thе world.
+• Jawaharlal Nehru Tropical Botanic Garden and Research Institutе has a plant that can producе thе most еxpеnsivе spicе in thе world.
 The saffron crocus (Crocus sativus) is a purple-flowered plant that grows in autumn.
-Three red stigmas, the female parts of the flower, are harvested and dried to make saffron from this plant.
+Three red stigmas, the flower’s female parts, are harvested and dried to make saffron from this plant.
 It takes about 150,000 flowеrs to produce one kilogram of saffron.

 Which is our national botanical garden?

 The Indian Botanic Garden is situated in Shibpur, Howrah, near Kolkata.
-This garden boasts a diverse array of rare plants, showcasing over 12,000 unique specimens.
+It boasts a diverse array of rare plants, including over 12,000 unique specimens.

 Who is the father of Indian botanical gardens?

-William Roxburgh FRSE FRCPE FLS (3/29 June 1751 – 18 February 1815) made significant contributions to Indian botany, earning him the title of the founding father of Indian botany.
+William Roxburgh (3/29 June 1751 – 18 February 1815) made significant contributions to Indian botany, earning him the title of the founding father.

 Who established the first botanical garden of the world?